This Day In Music: November 16

 November 16, 2023 ~ George Melvin Brown, commonly known as drummer, guitarist, keyboardist George Funky Brown, passed away in Los Angeles, California, USA ~ Co-founding, longtime member of R&B, funk, disco outfit Kool & the Gang, with whom he recorded well over two dozen albums.
 The band is best known for Billboard Hot 100 top 10 hits such as Jungle Boogie, Ladies Night, and Celebration, all co-written by Brown.
 Brown retired from performing in 2023, diagnosed with lung cancer.
 Looking back on his lengthy career, Brown commented: “When you do music that's happy music, that's what it does.
 It brings people to the clubs to have a good time.
 And that's what we do.
 We say our prayer before we leave, and we say, let's go make some people happy.” ~ Brown was born in 1949

-November 16, 2022 ~ Jazz guitarist Mick Goodrick passed away ~ Worked with Gary Burton, Pat Metheny, the Liberation Music Orchestra, Jack DeJohnette, Steve Swallow, Wolfgang Muthspiel, Jerry Bergonzi, Jimmy Mosher, Gary Thomas, Claudio Fasoli, Harvie S, Jim Hall, Charlie Mariano, Ed Sarath, Mill Bermejo, Joe Diorio, the Monday Night Orchestra, Laszlo Gardony, Mike Pohjola, Hal Crook, Miles Donahue, John Abercrombie, Dan Wall, Ed Byrne, Bruno Raberg, with Vardan Ovsepian, and others ~ Goodrick was born in 1945
+November 16, 2022 ~ Jazz guitarist Mick Goodrick passed away in Boston, Massachusetts, USA ~ Worked with Gary Burton, Pat Metheny, the Liberation Music Orchestra, Jack DeJohnette, Steve Swallow, Wolfgang Muthspiel, Jerry Bergonzi, Jimmy Mosher, Gary Thomas, Claudio Fasoli, Harvie S, Jim Hall, Charlie Mariano, Ed Sarath, Mill Bermejo, Joe Diorio, the Monday Night Orchestra, Laszlo Gardony, Mike Pohjola, Hal Crook, Miles Donahue, John Abercrombie, Dan Wall, Ed Byrne, Bruno Raberg, and Vardan Ovsepian ~ Goodrick was born in 1945

 November 16, 2021 ~ Music director, flutist, singer Belinda Sykes passed away ~ Founder and musical director of Joglaresa, an ensemble specialized in medieval folk music drawing especially on Arabic and Andalusian traditions.
 Sykes is also known for playing flute and singing on Karl Jenkins's 2008 reinterpretation of the 13th-century suite Stabat Mater for choir and orchestra ~ Sykes was born ca.1966